 The Cresta Run

 The Cresta Run is a natural ice run, built with snow anew every year since the winter of 1884/85.
 It became famous because the Run was also watered, making it a single sheet of ice and creating the fastest ice sport in the world.
-It is approximately ¾ mile in length with a drop of 514 feet, as you can see from the Map of the Run.
+It is approximately ¾ mile (1212 metres) in length with a drop of 514 feet (157 metres), as you can see from the Map of the Run.
 The gradient varies from 1 in 2.8 (thus also making it the steepest ice run in the world) to 1 in 8.7.
 There are two starting points, Top (located where the name would suggest) and Junction (about 1/3 of the way down, opposite the Clubhouse).
-As a flavour of the speed involved, the best riders will complete the ¾ mile course in just over 50 seconds from a standing start, crossing the finish line at over 75 mph – which, when your face is just a few inches from the ice, is likely to be the fastest sensation you will ever experience.
+As a flavour of the speed involved, the best riders will complete the ¾ mile course in just over 50 seconds from a standing start, crossing the finish line at around 80 mph – which, when your face is just a few millimetres from the ice, is likely to be the fastest sensation you will ever experience.

 The Cresta differs from the other ice track disciplines in 3 key elements.
 First, as mentioned above, it is a private club run by and for its members – truly an amateur sport.
 Second, perhaps the most important difference is that the Cresta Run is not ‘over-banked’ like a bob track.
 That produces a requirement for the third key difference – steering.
 The bob track requires little or no steering input to remain in the track (although a ride without steering may prove uncomfortable!), while a Cresta rider who does not work hard to steer his toboggan will quickly fall: this is not a sport for the faint-hearted.
 The world’s first bob track was built in St Moritz as an offshoot of the Cresta, but with ‘over-banked’ corners to stop riders falling out.
 In equipment terms, the modern Cresta toboggan is fairly similar to the bob skeleton, from which it was developed.
 However, the need to produce big steering inputs makes the technique for riding the Cresta significantly different from any of the bob track disciplines.
 Indeed, Riding the Cresta is a unique challenge within the world of ice sports.